The Chess

 The software produces a report on the databases compared.
 Then we check these findings against the primary printed sources, although sometimes they disagree about how games really went, which requires more research and sometimes the exercise of judgment to decide between alternatives.

 We found many problems with Steinitz games several years ago but by no means all were detected.
 Niessen's software became invaluable when preparing the final text of Steinitz in London.
-During the past two years we have been using the Chess Suite to detect many problems in later Steinitz games that fall outside the scope of our book.
+During 2021 we used the Chess Suite to detect many problems in later Steinitz games that fall outside the scope of our book.

-We are now running a series of articles where many of our findings will be published for the first time.
+In 2021 we published here a series of articles in which many of our findings were be published for the first time.

 We began with an article about problems in several games between the first two world champions, William Steinitz and Emanuel Lasker.
 We are sure readers must agree that it is particularly important to correct the record of their many encounters.